Complement C3 (Blood)

 You may also have the test if you get repeated bacterial infections.
 And if you have been diagnosed with an autoimmune disease, you may have this test to track its progress.
 What other tests might I have along with this test?

 Your healthcare provider may also order a total complement activity test.
 This is Healthcare providers often order a complement C4 test along with a complement C3 test.
 In certain diseases, both components are low.
-In other diseases, only 1 component is low.
+In other diseases, only one component is low.
 In lupus, both C3 and C4 levels are usually low.

 If your healthcare provider thinks you may have lupus, you may have other blood tests to see how your immune system is working.
 These may include:

 Tests to measure antibodies in your blood

 Erythrocyte sedimentation rate (ESR) and C-reactive protein tests, which measure inflammation Panels of tests to see if your kidneys, liver, and muscles are affected

 What do my test results mean?